Green Mind

 The choice of materials

-A delicate material made from woven threads intertwined together to form a pattern, it is made in France, mainly in Calais.
+A delicate material made from woven threads intertwined together to form a pattern, it is manufactured in France, mainly in Calais.

 Swiss embroidery

-Creation of patterns on a tulle base.
-Maison Lejaby selects all its embroideries in Switzerland, known for their very high quality and resistance.
+Creation of motifs on a tulle base.
+Maison Lejaby selects all of its embroidery in Switzerland, renowned for its high quality and durability.

 The modal

-Made from plant fibres - often beech - it is obtained by spinning cellulose, the rigid part of the plant wall.
+Made from plant fibers - often beech - it is obtained by spinning cellulose, the rigid part of the plant wall.

 Cotton

-Its natural fiber has the power to let the body breathe while providing a feeling of softness in contact with the skin.
+Its natural fiber allows the body to breathe while providing a feeling of softness on contact with the skin.
 Its absorption capacity is one of its main properties.

 #2